GulamJilani5/springboot/spring/IoC_DI_AutoConfiguration/DI_IOC_Example_In_SB.md

 }
 ```

-When we run the Spring Boot application and send a POST request to /orders/place?amount=100, the IoC container ensures that:
+When we run the Spring Boot application and send a POST request to `/orders/place?amount=100`, the **IoC container** ensures that:

 - An **OrderService** bean is created with a **PaymentService** dependency injected.
 - The **OrderController** is created with the **OrderService** injected.